bolt-project/bolt-docker/README.md

 ## Running

-To run this image, if you are new to Docker, follow these instructions to get set up on (on OS X):
+To run the image on OS X follow these instructions:

 - Download and install [boot2docker](https://github.com/boot2docker/osx-installer/releases/tag/v1.7.1)